bluekeyes/go-gitdiff/README.md

    Unicode file names are handled; these are bugs, so please report any issues of this type.

-3. When reading headers, object IDs are always loaded from `index` lines, regardless of their length.
-Git calls these fields `{new,old}_oid_prefix` but appears to only load full-length OIDs, ignoring abbreviations.
+3. When reading headers, this library does not validate that OIDs present on an `index` line are shorter than or equal to the maximum hash length, as this requires knowing if the repository used SHA1 or SHA256 hashes.